hend-elsayed-github/Profile-card/README.md

-This is a simple profile card using html, css and javascript.
+This is a simple profile card.